jackwaslen/jackwaslen/README.md

-## Hey, I'm Jack!
+## Hey, I'm Jack ⭐️
 - I'm currently a third-year student at Wilfrid Laurier University, double-majoring in Computer Science and Business.
-- I'm currently primarly working in Python/Java/SQL/Swift.
+- I'm currently primarly working in iOS Development, using Swift/SwiftUI/Firebase aswell as working in Quantum Computing.
 - I've worked at the Financial Services Regulatory Authority of Ontario (FSRA) as a Programming & Data Analyst.

 **Feel Free to get in touch and say Hi!**